 Typically, 1835 marks the rise in the availability of such books, but some are available from the 1700s.

-Next to census records, city directories are a must use resources for every beginning genealogist to place their ancestors in a specific place and time in the context of their family and community.
+Next to census records, city directories are must-use resources for every beginning genealogist to place their ancestors in a specific place and time in the context of their family and community.

 What does the MyHeritage US City Directories Collection Contain?